mraleph/mraleph.github.com/_posts/2017-05-30-the-fear-of-dart-mirrors.md

 The main reason for it being slower is that we still allocated intermediate
-results: instead of going directly `String` to object, we first invoke `dart:convert.JSON.parse` to produce a forest of `Map` and `List` objects, which we then convert into actual "typed" objects.
+results: instead of going directly `String` to object, we first invoke `dart:convert.JSON.decode` to produce a forest of `Map` and `List` objects, which we then convert into actual "typed" objects.

-If we look under the hood of [`dart:convert` implementation](https://github.com/dart-lang/sdk/blob/8619cb63878d5be7ad714f1eb5867cc828d0d1e9/sdk/lib/_internal/js_runtime/lib/convert_patch.dart#L13-L46) provided by `dart2js`, then we discover that things are even more convoluted: because native `JSON.parse` returns a JS object which is not compatible with Dart's `Map` we need to [wrap it up](https://github.com/dart-lang/sdk/blob/8619cb63878d5be7ad714f1eb5867cc828d0d1e9/sdk/lib/_internal/js_runtime/lib/convert_patch.dart#L126) so that it will start behaving like a proper `Map`.
+If we look under the hood of [`dart:convert` implementation](https://github.com/dart-lang/sdk/blob/8619cb63878d5be7ad714f1eb5867cc828d0d1e9/sdk/lib/_internal/js_runtime/lib/convert_patch.dart#L13-L46) provided by `dart2js`, then we discover that things are even more convoluted because native `JSON.parse` returns a JS object which is not compatible with
+Dart's `Map` we need to turn it into something that has an interface compatible with `Map`:

+* If we parse JSON without a *reviver* then we simply wrap JS object returned from native `JSON.parse` into [`_JsonMap`](https://github.com/dart-lang/sdk/blob/8619cb63878d5be7ad714f1eb5867cc828d0d1e9/sdk/lib/_internal/js_runtime/lib/convert_patch.dart#L126) class which implements `Map<String, dynamic>`.
+This wrapper acts like a proper Dart `Map` and makes sure to lazily wrap or convert any nested objects when user accesses them via `Map.operator[]` for the first time - preventing escape of "raw" JS objects into the Dart world which does not know how to deal with them.
+Nested objects (at least those that are not arrays) are converted in the same lazy fashion by wrapping them into `_JsonMap`.
+* If we parse JSON
+with a reviver then we [eagerly convert](https://github.com/dart-lang/sdk/blob/8619cb63878d5be7ad714f1eb5867cc828d0d1e9/sdk/lib/_internal/js_runtime/lib/convert_patch.dart#L48-L95) the output of `JSON.parse` into Dart's
+`Map`s and `List`s.

-All these indirections and data marshaling between three worlds (JavaScript &rArr; Dart `Map` &rArr; Dart class instances) comes at a cost and to be honest it is unclear if there are really easy ways to improve it.
+All these indirections and lazy data marshaling between three worlds (JavaScript &rArr; Dart `Map` &rArr; Dart class instances) comes at a cost and to be honest it is unclear if there are really easy ways to improve it.
+The overheads of lazy marshalling can be shaved away by passing an empty reviver into `JSON.decode` which makes `new Data.fromJson(JSON.decode(str, reviver: _empty))` up to 10% faster than `new Data.fromJson(JSON.decode(str))`, but multiple copying still remains a problem.

+<small>[Thanks to <a href="https://news.ycombinator.com/item?id=14447097">Brian Slesinsky</a> for pointing out a trick with empty reviver]</small>

 One thing though is clear - `dart2js` could probably have come with a first class support for JSON, in a form of special annotations similar `@JsonSerializable`.
 Then it could implement support for JSON serialization/deserialization with minimal copying (e.g. by lazily patching prototypes of objects returned by